samee99/Agent-R1/README.md

 <p align="center"><img src="./image/agent.png" width="800px" alt="RICO Framework" /></p>

+ **2025.3.18 Update:** We have refactored our codebase to improve maintainability!
+We've converted verl from a static folder to a **git submodule** and separated our custom code extensions.
+This makes it easier to update `verl` and understand the project structure.

+> **Important:** After pulling this update, you'll need to reinitialize your environment.
+Run `git submodule update --init --recursive` and reinstall verl locally from this directory.

-**2025.3.18 Update:** We have added support for **process rewards**!
+**2025.3.16 Update:** We have added support for **process rewards**!
 You can now assign rewards for each tool call based on its effectiveness.
 To balance process rewards with outcome rewards, we implemented reward normalization inspired by [PRIME](https://github.com/PRIME-RL/PRIME).

 ## Overview